-Scott Amey is POGO’s general counsel and directs contract oversight investigations, including reviews of federal spending on products and services, the responsibility of federal contractors, and conflicts-of-interest and ethics concerns.
+Scott Amey is POGO’s general counsel and editor-in-chief.
+He directs contract oversight investigations, including reviews of federal spending on products and services, the responsibility of federal contractors, and conflicts-of-interest and ethics concerns.

-Scott testifies before Congress and federal agency panels, submits public comments on proposed regulations, educates the public by working with the media, and publishes reports, analysis, and commentary on federal acquisition, ethics, and openness issues.
+He testifies before Congress and federal agency panels, submits public comments on proposed regulations, educates the public by working with the media, and publishes reports, analysis, and commentary on federal acquisition, ethics, and open government issues.

-- Co-authored report debunking the myth that service contracts result in cost saving as compared to federal employees.
+- Scott coauthored a report debunking the myth that service contracts result in cost savings as compared to federal employees.

-- Helped expose illegal activities at Area 51, which resulted in the black facility complying with environmental laws.
+- He helped expose illegal activities at Area 51, resulting in the black facility complying with environmental laws.

-- Authored reports on Boston’s Big Dig project, safety concerns at nuclear power plants, EPA acquiescence to chemical companies, and inaccuracies in federal election records.
+- Scott has also authored reports on Boston’s Big Digproject, safety concerns at nuclear power plants, EPA acquiescence to chemical companies, and inaccuracies in federal election records.